bridge-school/content/resources/intro-to-observables.md

 Those functions you pass in as part of the observer object will stay active and listen for those events until you manually decide to unsubscribe from and stop listening to the observable.

 Note: `error` and `complete` are optional.
 But when these functions are called, they will trigger the unsubscription logic and the observer will stop listening to the observable.
+So if there is an error, the complete won't fire and vice versa.

 When you subscribe, the observable sets up your observer with the functions you pass in and, when it emits, it'll call those functions.

-## Another basic example
+## Basic example

 [Open in JSbin](https://jsbin.com/penicovixi/edit?js,console)

+*(example by Philip Da Silva)*

 ## How do Observables compare?